 0-60mph in a smidge over ten might not seem quick today, but remember that it’s a sixty year old design weighing in at almost 1900kg, pushed along by a three speed automatic box.
 Performance that could shame sports cars like the Triumph TR4 and MGA Twin Cam was nothing to be sniffed at; and rivals such as the Bentley S1 toward whose customers Jaguar aspired were left standing at around 100mph on the M1, when the Coventry Cathedral on wheels could blast past at a quarter as much again.

 For a car of its size it turns in sharply, and while you’ve little feedback through the steering the grip ensures you’re not going to get into any sticky situations unless you’re driving like Ronnie and Reggie with a boot-load of bullion.
 But while the MkX will keep you out of trouble, it’s far better to keep yourself out of trouble by slowing down and wafting, sitting back, enjoying the atmosphere and the admiring looks.
-Editor Paul Wager said as we were shooting the car, that “it’s the sort of car you could sit back and drive all day, if you could afford the fuel”, and it’s as an A road cruiser that the big Jag excels.
+Our colleague Paul Wager said as we were shooting the car that “it’s the sort of car you could sit back and drive all day, if you could afford the fuel” – and it’s as an A road cruiser that the big Jag excels.

 And the MkX has always been the forgotten Jaguar saloon – overshadowed by the earlier separate chassis flagships, passed over for the later XJ, and ignored in favour of MkII derived models with their Great Train Robbery cool.
 This means that the MkX has always been cheap, and so many of the 25000 originally made have been cut up to provide engines for E-Type restorations or scrapped because restoration wasn’t financially viable.
 This makes them exceptionally rare today – we spent weeks searching before we found this car to test.